mankai-chow/FuzzifiED.jl/docs/src/intro.md

 The fermion bilinears with other pseudo-spin configurations $\lambda_{mm',\pm}(c_{m\uparrow}c_{m'\uparrow}\pm c_{m\downarrow}c_{m'\downarrow})$ can be analysed in a similar way.
 After that, we have enumerated all possible four-fermion interaction terms.

 For systems with more complicated continuous symmetries, classification in terms of representation of flavour symmetry must also be considered, and the indices must be overall antisymmetrised.
-We explain that through the example of a system with $2N$ flavours that live in the fundamental representation of an $\mathrm{Sp}(N)$ flavour symmetry [[Zhou 2024Oct]](@ref References).
+We explain that through the example of a system with $2N$ flavours that live in the fundamental representation of an $\mathrm{Sp}(N)$ flavour symmetry [[Zhou 2024Oct]](@ref Zhou2024Oct).
 We shall show that all the allowed terms are

 ```math
     H=\sum_{\substack{l\in\mathbb{Z}\\m_1m_2m_3m_4}}U_lC^l_{m_1m_2m_3m_4}c^\dagger_{m_1a}c^\dagger_{m_2b}c_{m_3b}c_{m_4a}-\frac{1}{2}\sum_{\substack{l\in\mathbb{2Z}\\m_1m_2m_3m_4}}V_lC^l_{m_1m_2m_3m_4}\Omega_{aa'}\Omega_{bb'}c^\dagger_{m_1a}c^\dagger_{m_2a'}c_{m_3b'}c_{m_4b}